 The latest report from the U.STreasury Department indicates that, as of mid-December 2023, both China and Japan have decreased their holdings of U.STreasury bondsIn October alone, China divested approximately $11.9 billion, bringing its total holdings down to about $760.1 billion, the lowest level since 2009.
 Japan, facing its own economic challenges, saw a reduction of $20.6 billion in its holdings

-On the other hand, Japan’s decision to sell off portions of its U.S
+On the other hand, Japan’s decision to sell off portions of its U.S. debt seems driven by necessity rather than choice

 - Dollar Retreats, Oil Prices Rebound